 Get a free document review here.

 You’ve slaved away for weeks on an important document.
 You’ve researched and talked to people.
 You’ve worked hard to understand your audience, their needs and how they will use your work.
-You’ve carefully structured the content into sensible chunks and you’ve used plain language principles as you have written.
+You’ve carefully structured the content into sensible chunks and you’ve used plain language techniques as you’ve crafted the text.

 But, will the document work?
 Will it achieve the goals you had in mind?